 My Hero Academia manga compared to the anime

-Overall, My Hero Academia anime followed the manga’s story closely.
+Overall, My Hero Academia anime has followed the manga’s story closely.
 The anime adaptation has added original content and even some filler recap episodes, but it’s been faithful to the heart of the story.

 The pacing has been solid, telling the story at a comfortable pace without making it feel dragged out.
 The first season averaged 1.5 chapters per episode, whereas more recent seasons have been faster-paced, typically adapting two to three chapters per episode.